-Magt 232 Business Law and Business Ethics II
+Magt 232 Business Law and Ethics II

 Magt 333 Organization & Behavior

 Econ 339 Corporate Finance

 CIS 145 Management Information Systems and Business Intelligence

 Elective: Choose one 300-level Accounting Course

 A student who majors in accounting with the CPA concentration may not major in management.

 Accounting Minor

 Students will complete five courses as follows:

 Required:

+Acct 201 Introduction to Accounting

+Acct 250 Introduction to Accounting Systems

+Acct 341 Intermediate Accounting I

+Acct 342 Intermediate Accounting II

+Elective: Choose one 300-level Accounting Course\

+Simpson College requires students to complete at least 128 semester hours of coursework prior to graduation.
+Students who graduate with a major in Accounting may apply to take the Certified Public

-- Acct 201 Introduction to Accounting - Acct 250 Introduction to Accounting Systems - Acct 341 Intermediate Accounting I - Acct 342 Intermediate Accounting II - Elective: Choose one 300-level Accounting Course All prerequisites must be taken to achieve the minor designation.
+\All prerequisites must be taken to achieve the minor designation.
 This may result in more than 18 hours of course credits to fulfill the minor.

-Simpson College requires students to complete at least 128 semester hours of coursework prior to graduation.
-Students who graduate with a major in Accounting may apply to take the Certified Public Accounting (CPA) exam in Iowa.
+Accounting (CPA) exam in Iowa.
 Upon acceptance, students may sit for the CPA exam; however, students who pass the Iowa exam must have accumulated a total of 150 semester hours of college credit before they will be awarded a CPA certificate.
 State accounting boards differ in their certification requirements, so students are advised to determine individual state requirements.
 This requirement exceeds the Simpson College graduation requirements for Accounting majors by 22 credits.
 Students may complete the 150 hours in four years at Simpson, in more than four years at Simpson, or in a master's program at another institution.
 The department has completed articulation agreements with other institutions to ease the transfer process and to reduce graduate level requirements.
 See the department chair for information on these combined BA/MBA, BA/MS, and BA/MA programs.

+Business Analytics Minor

-Economics Major Students will complete ten courses as follows: Required:
+Students will complete five courses as follows:

+Choose one course from the following:

+Magt 131 Management Concepts

+Econ 100 Principles of Economics

+Acct 201 Introduction to Accounting

+HSLD 110 Introduction to American Health Systems

+Required: